MichalMarsalek/brainfuck/asm/README.md

     inc reg2
 ```

 All registers that appear anywhere in the code are given a position on the tape.
 The layout minimizing the brainfuck code length is chosen.
+A sequence of `inc`, `dec` and at most `in`/`out` is always executed in an optimal order.

 All lines starting with a noncommand and all words after a command are ignored.
 This means, you can send the output of this tool to its input.
 Also you can add comments to the source easily.